popolo-project/popolo-spec/specs/membership.md

 1. external links

-    >A URL to a document describing the person's membership in the organization.
+    >A URL to a document about the membership.

 <h1 id="standard-reuse">2.
 Standard reuse</h1>